 In 1930, he was living in Iowa and working on his

-In the late summer of 1941, the 192nd was sent to Camp Polk, Louisiana, to take part in maneuvers.
-According to members of the battalion, during the maneuvers, they broke through the defensive perimeter of General George Patton's Army and were about to overrun his headquarters when the maneuvers were suddenly canceled.
+In the late summer of 1941, the 192nd was sent to Louisiana, to take part in maneuvers from September 1 through 30.
+According to members of the battalion, during the maneuvers, they broke through the defensive perimeter of General George Patton's Blue Army and were about to overrun his headquarters when the maneuvers were suddenly canceled.
 After the maneuvers, instead of returning to Ft.
-Knox, they were held at Camp Polk not knowing why.
-It was on the side of a hill, that Gen. Patton informed them that they were being sent overseas.
+Knox, they were ordered to Camp Polk, Louisiana, not knowing why.
+It was on the side of a hill, that they were informed that they were being sent overseas.
 The day they received this news was the day that they were scheduled to be released from federal service.
 Those men 29 years old or older were given the opportunity to resign from federal service.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.